wbfd3/content-portfolio/index.md

 ## Web Content & Site Management Experience

 I work daily in WordPress and occasionally in other platforms like Joomla and Shopify.
-My Joomla work now focuses mainly on migrating sites into WordPress for better maintainability.
+My Joomla work focuses mainly on migrating sites into WordPress for its wider theme options, stronger plugin support, and more active development.
 For Shopify, I handle integration with WordPress and store migrations to WooCommerce.

 In WordPress, I work with a wide variety of themes, page builders, plugins, and third-party tools to support flexible layouts, structured content, and advanced functionality.
 I also customize themes and plugins, and build custom plugins as needed.